weoil/lynx-stack/packages/rspeedy/core/README.md

 ## Documentation

-Visit [Rspeedy Website](https://lynxjs.org/rspeedy/index) to view the full documentation.
+Visit [Lynx Website](https://lynxjs.org/rspeedy/index) to view the full documentation.

 ## Contributing

 Contributions to Rspeedy are welcome and highly appreciated.
 However, before you jump right into it, we would like you to review our [Contribution Guidelines](/contributing.md) to make sure you have a smooth experience contributing to Rspeedy.

+## License

+Rspeedy is Apache-2.0 licensed.